oneilltp18/titanic_project/README.md

 # Project 5 Titanic Data
 ### Overview

-The goal of this project was to analyze a dataset including information on passengers on the Titanic to see if they survived or not.
+The goal of this project was to analyze a dataset with information on passengers of the Titanic, and then to attempt to create a model that would predict whether or not they survived the disaster.

-I first imported the dataset by connecting to the remote psql database and then used SQLAlchemy and Pandas to create a dataframe of all the information.
-After that I did some data cleaning to get myself in a position where I had a clean dataframe to perform analysis on.
-I created some dummy columns, checked for and dealt with null values, along with a few other data cleaning techniques.
+I first imported the dataset by connecting to the remote postgreSQL database and then used SQLAlchemy and Pandas to create a dataframe of all the information.
+After some extensive cleaning, I was in a position to begin making a few different models to see how well I could predict the outcome of passengers.

-Once I had a clean dataframe, I moved on to the analysis portion of the project.
-I made a few different model types (Logistic Regression, KNN, Decision Tree) and used some model enhancement techniques (GridSearch, Cross Validation, Train Test Split, Bagging) to create the best model possible.
+## Visualization

+During my exploratory Data Analysis

-# Findings
+## Findings

-I found that most of my accuracy scores for my models sat right around .79.
-My second best score was acquired when I performed a gridsearch on my KNN model, found the ideal parameters, re-instantiated the KNN model with those parameters, and then tested that with 5-fold cross validation.
-This gave me an accuracy score of .809.

-My Best score was acquired when I performed a gridsearch on my Decision Tree Classifier to find the ideal Parameters.
-When I performed the gridsearch, I printed out ".best_score_" to see what my most accurate model in that run-through was and got a score of .813.
-The parameters I was iterating over for the gridsearch were "n estimators", "max samples", and "max features".
-This was my best accuracy score for the project.

-One curious result was when I was performing the analysis with bagging on my decision tree model.
-Once I found the ideal parameters for my decision tree model, I then performed a grid search to find the best parameters for the bagging classifier as well.
-Once I ran a model with ideal Decision Tree parameters combined with ideal Bagging Classifier parameters, my accuracy score dropped down to around .73.
-This was my lowest score of the project.
+The models used for this project were Logistic Regression, KNN, and Decision Tree Classifier.

+In terms of quanitifying performance for these classifications, I based my overall decision on AUC scores for the different model types.
+The scores achieved were as follows:
+* auc for logistic model is:  0.864832384567
+* auc for knn model is:  0.877039848197
+* auc for decision tree is:  0.877039848197

+As you can see, my best AUC scores were achieved with the KNN model and the Decision Tree model.
+For all three estimators, a gridsearch was performed to find the optimal parameters, and those parameters were used to create the model that output the predictions.

+As a bonus, I tried out a Bagging Classifier on my ideal Decision Tree model to see how that would affect things.
+Overall, when I acquired a score through cross-validation and taking the mean of the accuracy score for each of my 5 total folds, the scores were much worse for the grid-searched bagging classifier than with the simple decision tree.
+Something curious was happening, however.
+When I simply used a default bagging classifier with a Decision Tree as the base estimator, I was getting cross validation scores very simply to those of the decision tree itself, but when I gridsearched over different Bagging Classifier parameters, I ended up getting much worse scores (around .8 compared to around .55).
+What makes this even more curious is that the base parameters that resulted in a cross validation score very similar to the Decision Tree model were searched during my gridsearch, but still the scores came out much worse.
+This is certainly something to dig deeper into.